addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

     aws ec2 delete-route --destination-cidr-block 0.0.0.0/0 --route-table-id $EX005_RTB_PRIV

-Collect the Elastic IP details
+View the Elastic IP details
 ------------------------------
 Use the following awscli command to show the **'AllocationId'** for both Elastic IP addresses.